HectorMaroto/HectorMaroto/README.md

+> [!NOTE]
-- 👋 Hi, I’m @HectorMaroto
+> 👋 Hi, I’m @HectorMaroto
-- 👀 I’m interested in Web Development and Cybersecurity.
+> 👀 I’m interested in Web Development and Cybersecurity.
--  🌱 I’m currently learning Full-Stack development.
+>  🌱 I’m currently learning Full-Stack development.
-- 💞️ I’m looking to collaborate on tech companies as a Full-Stack developer | Frontend developer | Backend developer
+> 💞️ I’m looking to collaborate on tech companies as a Full-Stack developer | Frontend developer | Backend developer
-- 📫 How to reach me : hecmar548@gmail.com | hmaroto02@gmail.com
+> 📫 How to reach me : hecmar548@gmail.com | hmaroto02@gmail.com

 <!---
 HectorMaroto/HectorMaroto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.